 Technical climbing and ski clothing brand Jöttnar have closed their second round of funding with a £400,000 investment from the Development Bank of Wales, Venrex LLP and angel investors, including Paddy Byng, former founding investor and Non-Executive Director (NED) of Rapha, who will also join the business as a NED.

 Byng previously headed up the marketing for Polo Ralph Lauren and Dunhill as well as being CEO of Smythson and Asprey.
 He will help guide Jöttnar through the next stage of their development, including the expansion of the product range with a move in to technical skiwear.

 The Cardiff based online retail business was established in 2013 by former Royal Marine commandos Tommy Kelly and Steve Howarth.
-As lifelong mountaineers, climbers and skiers, the pair were on exercise in the Norwegian mountains during a fierce Arctic winter when they were inspired to launch a range of that would protect against extreme weather conditions, whilst capturing the purity and elegance of the Scandinavian landscape.
+As lifelong mountaineers, climbers and skiers, the pair were on exercise in the Norwegian mountains during a fierce Arctic winter when they were inspired to launch a range of technical outdoor clothing that would protect against extreme weather conditions, whilst capturing the purity and elegance of the Scandinavian landscape.

 Clean lines, disciplined designs, craftsmanship, technology and attention to detail are hallmarks of Jöttnar clothing which is now the choice of guides, mountain rescue teams, expedition groups, specialist military units and professional climbers and skiers all over the world.
 International sales through Jöttnar’s website now represent over 40% of the business.

 Former Wales captain, Sam Warburton, and British actor, Henry Cavill, are amongst a raft of famous names wearing Jöttnar, with Gear Exposure describing the retailer as ‘one of the most exciting brands for hard-core outdoor adventurers.’